bgoonz/gists-revamp/by-extension/markdown/Web-Dev-Glossary (2).md

 this piece of code that will bring people to your website or resource.

 **META DATA** Meta data is the data contained in the header that offers information about the web page that a visitor is currently on.
-The information contained in the meta data isn”t viewable on the web page (except in the source code).
+The information contained in the meta data isn "t viewable on the web page (except in the source code).
 Meta data is contained within meta tags.